Become a contributor to Phenome10K!

 While anybody can register as a user, allowing them to download any available files, contributors must be approved by the site administrator in order to maintain quality and ensure that only appropriate files are added.
 To request registration as a contributor, please fill in the following information and click submit to send an email requesting approval.

 You must sign in to access contributor options.
-Once you have signed in, the library and publications pages will automatically update with the appropriate options.
+Once you have signed in, the scans and publications pages will automatically update with the appropriate options.
 As a contributor, you can add, edit and manage 3-D image files and publications.
 If you are uploading images that are associated with a publication, it is often faster to add details of the publication first, so that it appears as an option when you add or edit an image file.

-In order to add, edit or manage images, click on LIBRARY.
+In order to add, edit or manage images, click on SCANS.
 This will produce the same view as for a non-contributing user, but with five additional links at the top ofthe page: VIEW ALL UPLOADS, VIEW MY UPLOADS, MANAGE UPLOADS, ADD NEW, and INSTRUCTIONS

-You will only be able to manage uploads that you have added, but you can select VIEW ALL UPLOADS in order to conduct your own searches of the full library.
+You will only be able to manage uploads that you have added, but you can select VIEW ALL UPLOADS in order to conduct your own searches of the full scan library.

 To add a new image, click on ADD NEW.